Trustees

 Lisa Torres

-Grants Reporting and Impact Manager
+Grants Reporting & Impact Manager

 In her role, Lisa helps the Trust partner with grantees to understand the community impact of Trust investments and inform and improve our processes.
 Lisa joined the Trust following a career that included more than two decades supporting grantmaking work for multiple foundations in the Midwest.
 Lisa attended the University of Chicago and graduated from Northwestern University.
 She brings a robust understanding of grant management, assessment, and impact evaluation to the Trust.